 Naraine reasoned that the agricultural sector hinges on the “individual success of farmers or enterprises,” with “national or regional success” being based on individual “productivity, sustainability, competitiveness and flexibility.”

 Hydroponic systems help with the diversification process but are not mandatory.
 Five crop types with five kinds of livestock are considered “optimum production”.
 Integration of livestock with agriculture is a relatively new endeavor that maximizes productivity.
+Farms could also use vertical hydroponics to maximize their space and make the most out of what’s available.

 Integrated farms are farms where the waste generated by each production stage is used by other stages that need it.
 Naraine is developing this complex form of sustainable agriculture in St. Kitts and Nevis, commonly known as aquaponics, where fish feed off hydroponic plants and their waste is used as fertilizer.